 Skip to content

 Morphine has been a very useful analgesic option for those experiencing high-level pain.
-However, due to the nature of its action, it can also be a very addictive and dangerous opioid, which is why it is highly regulated.
+However, due to its action, it can also be a very addictive and dangerous opioid, which is why it is highly regulated.

 Those going through a morphine addiction must seek help as soon as it develops.
-Both medical detox and long-term rehab are necessary to bring the addiction under control.
+Both medical detox and long-term drug rehab in an intensive outpatient program are necessary to bring the addiction under control.

 What is Morphine?